E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/MatrixSwitchDBCSR/readme.rst

 As `DBCSR` has been added to `MatrixSwitch` in a modular way, all them can be used together or separated.

-To carry out calculations in serial mode may be too slow sometimes and a paralellization is needed.
+To carry out calculations in serial mode may be too slow sometimes and a paralellisation strategy is needed.
 In serial/parallel `MatrixSwitch` employs Lapack/ScaLapack to perform matrix operations, irrespective of their dense or sparse character.
 The disadvantage of the Lapack/ScaLapack schemes is that they are not optimized for sparse matrices. `DBCSR` provides the necessary algorithms to solve this problem and